-Piotr Kasprzyk, Physical Therapist
+Piotr Kasprzyk, PT

 Piotr received a Master of Motor Rehabilitation degree from the Academy of Physical Education in Poland in 1994.
 Piotr also holds a bachelor degree in physical education.
 He worked for two years at a polish hospital before moving to the U.S.A. in 1996 to work in an outpatient clinic.
 He specializes in manual therapy, dealing with complex pains, movement dysfunction, and headaches.
 Peter uses various techniques like massage, joint mobilization, myofascial release, cranio-sacral therapy, and trigger point therapy to restore the well being of his patients.
 In his work, he emphasizes the influence of physical activity and structural balance to develop a pain-free life.

-Marek Drzazga, Physical Therapist
+Marek Drzazga, PT

 Marek graduated from Academy of Physical Education in Poznan, Poland in 1994.
 He holds Master Degree in Motor Rehabilitation and Bachelor’s Degree in Physical Education.